-Although the process of European integration has faced many crises throughout its history, the European Union (EU) still continues to call the tune in the global political economy.
-It is clearly not a superpower, but it certainly ranks as one of the most important actors on the global stage.
+Although it has recently been challenged by a series of crises, such as the ongoing pandemic, the European Union (EU), which presumably is the most prominent institutional foundation of regional integration in Europe, still remains of paramount importance in several policy areas at the global stage.
+The EU clearly is not a superpower, but it certainly ranks as one of the most important actors on the global stage.
 The EU not only affects the lives of more than 500 million inhabitants living within its territory, but it also has a significant impact on millions of people living outside of its borders.
-Drawing on sound methodological and interdisciplinary approaches, the European Integration Summer School (EISS) will allow you to:
+How can we study the European Union as a prime organization of Europe’s contemporary political order?

 If you aspire for a career in business or public administration and will be exposed to Europe and the European Union, then you are most certainly going to benefit from our Summer School.

-Student housing is provided by the Student Welfare Association (SiA).
-High standard single room accommodation with shared bathroom and kitchen is provided within walking distance of study locations (Kongsgård Allè 7/9).
+Student housing is guaranteed for international students in dormitories run by the Student Welfare Association SIA.
+High standard single room accommodation with a shared kitchen is provided within walking distance of study locations.

-The price includes internet.
-All students need to bring their own duvet, pillow and bed sheet, as well as kitchenware.
-Before you leave you have to clean your apartment.
+The price includes cleaning, internet, electricity and caretaker services.
+You need to bring your own duvet, pillow and bed sheet, as well as kitchenware.